 Barrio Aranjuez - Polideportivo; Av 15 Street 19

 Open 7:00 AM - 12:30PM Saturdays

 More Info: http://www.feriaverde.org/

 In front of Parque Nacional is a very cute bistro called Maza.
 Beyond serving yummy brunch daily, Maza will pack your food into a picnic basket for you to enjoy in the park.
 That means no high chairs necessary.
 Spread a blanket and enjoy fresh cooked, locally-sourced organic dishes without the stress of restaurant manners.
 The kids can run about in the park while parents dine al fresco.

 Barrio Carmen - Street 19 and Av 3

 Natural Science Museum

 This isn’t a museum you’re likely to see on many lists, as, in museum terms, it’s a little outdated.
-However, it is exactly that fact that makes the Natural Sciences Museum really cool for kids.
-The place is loaded - and we mean seriously packed - with fossils, displayed floor to ceiling on the walls surrounding a giant T-Rex skeleton.
-There’s not much in the way of explanation or learning, however it’s a great way to pass a rainy day marveling at the stuffed and immortalized creatures of eras past.
+However, it is exactly that fact that makes the Natural Science Museum really cool for kids.
+The place is loaded - and we mean seriously packed - with fossils, displayed floor to ceiling on the walls, surrounding a giant T-Rex skeleton.
+There’s not much in the way of explanation or learning, however it’s a great way to pass a rainy day marveling at the stuffed and immortalized creatures of past eras.